 NHTSA and Early Warning Reporting: Why Aren’t they Protecting Motorists?

 Following the massive Firestone defective tire recall of the early 2000s, NHTSA recognized that more needed to be done to recognize potential safety problems early so that action could be taken prior to the problem festering and becoming a major safety debacle.
-From this lesson early warning reporting (EWR) was developed and implemented by NHTSA.
+From this lesson, early warning reporting (EWR) was developed and implemented by NHTSA.
+Read on to learn more from our Philadelphia car accident attorneys.

 Unfortunately, if we did learn anything from the Firestone recall, it seems to have been forgotten extremely quickly.
 In 2014 alone, less than 15 years from the commencement of the Firestone recalls, there have already been 3 major highway and vehicle safety issues.
 The year began with the announcement of the General Motors ignition switch recall affecting nearly 25 million vehicles and has been linked to at least 30 deaths.
 The Takata exploding airbag defect which has been linked to approximate 8 million vehicles and at least 4 deaths.
 Finally, Trinity Industries failure to disclose money-saving changes to the design of a guardrail piece to federal regulators for seven years further called US highway safety into question.